StatefulSets

 - pods stuck Pending -> no headless Service, or serviceName mismatch

-- web-1 never starts -> web-0 not Ready blocks ordered rollout
+- postgres-1 never starts -> postgres-0 not Ready blocks ordered rollout

 - storage shared by mistake -> use volumeClaimTemplates, not one shared PVC